bp-ventures/lightecho-stellar-oracle/manage_prices_contract/README.md

 ## Description

-This app lets you create, update, get and delete prices associated with stellar Address using the oracle setter and getter.
+This app lets you create, update, get and delete prices associated with seller Address using the oracle setter and getter.

 ## Usage